PipedreamHQ/pipedream/docs/docs/workflows/sharing/README.md

 ### Do users of my workflow need to have a subscription?

 To copy a workflow, a subscription is not required.
-But the copied workflow is subject to the current workspace's plan limits.
+However, the copied workflow is subject to the current workspace's plan limits.

 For example, if a workflow requires more connected accounts than what's available on the [Free tier](/pricing/#free-tier), then users of your workflow will require a plan to run the workflow properly.